From exploring canyons in Pai to partying it up in Bangkok, here’s our list of the absolute best places to visit in Thailand.

-It’s found in the northern parts of the country, close to the borders of Laos and Myanmar.
+Found in northern Thailand, Chiang Rai is close to the borders of Laos and Myanmar.

-It’s a destination filled with temples, historic buildings, but also spots ideal for trekking and exploring.
+Chiang Rai is a destination filled with temples and historic buildings, but also spots ideal for trekking and exploring.

-You’ll find historic buildings like the White, Black, and Blue temples, each with its own vibrant and unique aesthetics.
+You’ll find historic buildings like the White, Black, and Blue temples in Chiang Rai, each with its own vibrant and unique aesthetics.

-One thing that every visitor should do is visit the northernmost point of the country, as it’s only a short drive from the city.
+One thing that every visitor should do in Chiang Rai is visit the northernmost point of the country, as it’s only a short drive from the city.